-Dishoom – the national Indian restaurant chain known for its creamy black daal and Chicken Ruby curry – plans to open its fourth Permit Room in the UK with this Notting Hill site on Portobello Road.
-The Permit Room is a drinks-led extension of the Dishoom brand, with the Indian restaurant group seeking to recreate the vibe and style of Bombay's iconic ‘permit rooms’, establishments that emerged during the city's prohibition era.
+Dishoom – the national Indian restaurant chain known for its creamy black daal and Chicken Ruby curry – has opened a fourth Permit Room in the UK with this Notting Hill site on Portobello Road.
+The Permit Room is a drinks-led extension of the Dishoom brand, with the Indian restaurant group seeking to recreate the vibe and style of Bombay's iconic ‘permit rooms’ - establishments that emerged during the city's prohibition era.

 There are currently three Permit Rooms across the UK, including in Brighton, Cambridge and Oxford, but Notting Hill is the first time the group has brought its all-day bar and cafe concept to London.
 Taking over a four-storey Victorian property that was previously occupied by the Portobello Gin Distillery, Londoners can expect big things (literally) from this posting in the capital.

-If this site is anything like its other branches, diners can expect a keen focus on cocktails and sharing plates, from a Mango Lassi Punch to a Kiwi Colada Shimmy.
-Sharing dishes are likely to include things like lamb samosas, chilli chips, and spicy chaats, while those looking for something a little more filling should also be able to choose from its signature curries, biryanis and naan breads.
-Other Permit Room sites have a dedicated ‘sweets’ list too, featuring coconut caramel custard, and ice cream sandwiches in flavours like Tutti Frutti and rose ripple.
+Diners can expect a keen focus on cocktails and sharing plates, from a Mango Lassi Punch to a Kiwi Colada Shimmy.
+Sharing dishes include things like lamb samosas, chilli chips, and spicy chaats, while those looking for something a little more filling can to choose from its signature curries, biryanis and naan breads.
+There's also a dedicated ‘sweets’ list, featuring coconut caramel custard, and ice cream sandwiches in flavours like Tutti Frutti and rose ripple.

 Those visiting for breakfast can expect a selection of naan rolls filled with the likes of eggs, bacon and pork sausages, alongside cooked breakfasts and lighter options.